InvestEngine Review (2026):

 Is InvestEngine available outside the UK?

-No. InvestEngine is a UK-only platform, authorised and regulated by the FCA.
+No. InvestEngine is a UK-only platform, authorised and regulated by the FCA (registration number 801128).
 It does not accept residents of the EU, EEA, or other international markets.
-If you are based outside the UK, Interactive Brokers (IBKR) is the closest equivalent in terms of cost-efficient ETF investing — and it operates globally.
+If you are based outside the UK, Interactive Brokers is the closest equivalent in terms of cost-efficient ETF investing — and it operates globally across Europe and beyond.

 Is InvestEngine safe?

 InvestEngine is authorised and regulated by the Financial Conduct Authority (FCA) in the UK.
-Client assets are held separately from the company’s own funds.
+Client assets are held separately from the company’s own funds in segregated accounts at trusted UK banks and custodians.
 UK investors benefit from Financial Services Compensation Scheme (FSCS) protection of up to £85,000 per person in the event of firm failure.
+Investments held in a nominee structure remain the beneficial property of the investor, not InvestEngine.

 What is the difference between DIY and Managed on InvestEngine?

-DIY lets you choose your own ETFs and manage your own allocation — with 0% platform fee, you pay only the underlying fund charges.
+DIY lets you choose your own ETFs from 830+ options and manage your own allocation — with 0% platform fee, you pay only the underlying TER of the funds you hold.
 Managed hands portfolio construction and ongoing rebalancing to InvestEngine’s team, charged at 0.25% per year on top of ETF costs.
-Both accounts hold ETFs only — there are no individual stocks on either route.
+Both routes are ETF-only.
+Note that as of early 2026, managed portfolios have been subject to changes including the removal of the Retirement Glidepath — verify current managed availability directly on InvestEngine’s website before choosing this route.

 Does InvestEngine charge any platform fees?

-The DIY account charges 0% in platform fees — you pay only the TER of the underlying ETFs you hold, which typically ranges from 0.07% to 0.25% depending on the fund.
+The DIY account charges 0% in platform fees across all wrappers — ISA, SIPP, and GIA.
+This includes the SIPP following InvestEngine’s removal of its 0.15% pension fee in December 2024.
+You pay only the TER of the underlying ETFs, typically 0.03%–0.25% depending on the fund.
 The Managed account charges 0.25% per year on top of ETF costs.
-Neither account charges dealing commissions or exit fees.
+There are no FX fees (all ETFs trade in GBP), no dealing commissions, and no exit fees on any account.

 When does Interactive Brokers make more sense than InvestEngine?

-For anyone outside the UK, IBKR is the only option — InvestEngine simply is not available.
-For UK investors, IBKR makes more sense when you need individual stock access, investment trusts, bonds, options, or multi-currency portfolios.
+For anyone outside the UK, IBKR is the only option — InvestEngine is simply unavailable.
+For UK investors, IBKR fits better when you need individual stocks, investment trusts, bonds, options, or a multi-currency portfolio.
 InvestEngine is ETF-only and GBP-centric.
-IBKR has more setup complexity but far greater depth for investors who need it.
+IBKR also has a more efficient FX workflow if you invest in non-GBP assets.
+The trade-off is setup complexity — InvestEngine’s automation experience is considerably smoother for someone running a simple passive ETF plan.
+The right answer depends on whether your needs extend beyond ETFs and GBP.